ergo-services/benchmarks/README.md

 # Benchmarks of the Ergo Framework 3.0 (and above)

-The tests below are performed on the laptop Lenovo Thinkpad x390 (2019)
+The tests below are performed on the laptop Macbook Air M3 (2024)

 ## Ping